zzzprojects/learn-orm/tutorials/roslyn-scripting/chain-code-snippets.md

 }
 ```

-Roslyn also allows you to run a C# snippet and inspect the defined script variables as shown below.
+Roslyn also allows you to run a C# snippet and inspect the defined script variables, as shown below.

 ```csharp
 static async Task EvaluateScriptVariable()